 Wander around the Egyptian Museum

-There are an overwhelming amount of artifacts to tick off, but your expert guide will be there to escort you through the exhibitions.
+There are an overwhelming amount of artefacts to tick off, but your expert guide will be there to escort you through the exhibitions.
 The main highlight of this excursion is the display of Tutankhamen – an Egyptian pharaoh of the 18th dynasty.
-This king’s golden tomb was discovered in the Valley of the Kings surrounded by 5,000 treasures.
+This king’s tomb was discovered in the Valley of the Kings surrounded by 5,000 treasures.
 You can also look at the king’s renowned death mask up close.

 If you need a breath of fresh air, you can walk around the charming garden outside.
 This serene place serves as a memorial to Egyptologists from around the world.